-As you can imagine, injury cases require proof.
+As you can imagine, personal injury cases require proof.
 Accusations are not worth the paper they’re written on unless you can back the claims up with evidence.
 From TV and the movies, we’ve all seen this in criminal cases with witnesses on the stand, alleged murder weapons in plastic baggies, and pictures from the crime scene.
-Injury cases are almost exactly the same.
+Personal injury cases are almost exactly the same.
 Further, evidence can be interpreted.
 Whether it was OJ Simpson’s bloody glove or some obscure text message a negligent driver sent right after an accident, lawyers always argue over what the evidence actually means.

 Keep two things separate in your mind: what we call “questions of law” and “questions of fact.”

 - A question of law usually requires a judge’s interpretation of whether a law, if any, applies in the given situation.
 For example, in a workplace injury case, the judge decides what specific questions the jury must decide on at the end of the trial.
 The judge is the ultimate decisionmaker with respect to technical legal matters.

 - A question of fact requires the jury to weigh the evidence.
 A jury can choose which evidence is more persuasive and to believe all or even none of the witnesses in a case.
 There is always evidence on each side of a personal injury case; the jury’s job is to decide whose is more believable.